adpego/Crawler-Go/README.md

-# Crawler-Go
-A web crawler written in go
+# Program actually on alpha